computational-cell-analytics/micro-sam/doc/python_library.md

 We reimplement the training logic described in the [Segment Anything publication](https://arxiv.org/abs/2304.02643) to enable finetuning on custom data.
 We use this functionality to provide the [finetuned microscopy models](#finetuned-models) and it can also be used to train models on your own data.
-In fact the best results can be expected when finetuning on your own data, and we found that it does not require much annotated training data to get siginficant improvements in model performance.
+In fact the best results can be expected when finetuning on your own data, and we found that it does not require much annotated training data to get significant improvements in model performance.
 So a good strategy is to annotate a few images with one of the provided models using our interactive annotation tools and, if the model is not working as good as required for your use-case, finetune on the annotated data.
 <!--
 TODO: provide link to the paper with results on how much data is needed